systeminit/si/app/auth-portal/src/content/tutorial/06-customizing.md

 Add a `Description` of "Ensures the AMI is using the latest stable Fedora CoreOS image in its region."

-Set your new Qualification to run on all `AMI` assets in this Workspace: click on the `Select assets of type` dropdown, select `AMI`, and press the `+ Add` button.
+Set your new Qualification to run on all `AMI` assets in your Canvas: click on the `Select assets of type` dropdown, select `AMI`, and press the `+ Add` button.

-Configure the `Function Inputs` by checking the box for `Domain`, which points the function specifically at the Model in System Initiative.
+Configure the `Function Inputs` by checking the box for `Domain`, which allows System Initiative to interrogate the attributes of the ___Model___ within your Qualification.

 You should see: